savannahjune/gather/README.md

 gather
 =========
+###### Let's Meet in the Middle.

 Web app that chooses a spot between two locations that is equi-time between them.

-Users can specify two locations, transportation methods used, and desired type of location (bar, restaurant, café, etc).
+Users can specify two origin locations, transportation methods used, and desired type of location (bar, restaurant, café, etc).

 Gather then returns the best spot, and displays it with directions on a map from each origin point.